 But his name lived on, and what a grand one it was!
 “Israel Hands,” possibly Dutch, maybe even one of the renegade Jews who had fled Spain for Holland inches ahead of the Spanish Inquisition.
 It’s a great name for a pirate, and that’s for sure.

-So he conjured up a sailor named Israel Hands, fond of spitting, and coxswain of the ship Hispaniola.
+So Robert Lewis Stevenson, author of Treasure Island, conjured up a sailor named Israel Hands, fond of spitting, and coxswain of the ship Hispaniola.
 This Hands is second in command to Long John Silver, in much the same way the historic Hands was to Blackbeard.
 This Israel is also noted as having been Flint’s gunner, and then men set great store by his talents.

 But in the fictional work, Hands is a man who wants his dues now, and not in the uncertain future.
 Silver berates him for it “I know the sort you are.
 I'll finish with 'em at the island, as soon's the blunt's on board, and a pity it is.
 But you're never happy till you're drunk.
 Split my sides, I've a sick heart to sail with the likes of you.”

 Hands and a pirate named O’Brian are the only two aboard the Hispaniola when Jim Hawkins swims out to cut the ship’s anchor cable.
 Hands and O’Brian are deep in their cups, fighting about something that is never explains.
 Jim does not see the murder done, but Hands kills O’Brian, though he is injured himself.

 Jim comes across Israel Hands, who asks for brandy, and announces that he has no regret that he has “settled (O’Brian’s) hash.”
 Jim tries to enlist Hand’s aid in getting the ship steered around the island and run aground on a sandy shore.
 But Hands turns traitor, takes up a knife and tries to kill Jim.